-In preparing the financial statements for 2012/13, the structural change falls outside of the definition of business combinations covered by the Code (i.e. IFRS 3 Business Combinations) by virtue of the fact that the substance of the change is a transfer of the responsibilities of the outgoing Police Authority from one public sector body to another.
-Section 2.5 of the Code explains that the principles of group reorganisations should be applied.
-This draws upon the principles of FRS 6 (Acquisition and Mergers) in preparing the financial statements as if the new structure had always been in existence.
+In preparing the financial statements for 2012/13, the structural change falls outside of the definition of business combinations covered by the Code by virtue of the fact that the substance of the change is a transfer of the responsibilities of the outgoing Police Authority from one public sector body to another.
+The Code explains that merger accounting should be applied.
+In applying this group accounting approach, the Group has applied FRS 6 (Acquisition and Mergers) in preparing the financial statements as if the new structure had always been in existence.
 The Group (and its constituent bodies) have therefore provided full comparative figures for 2011/12.